-Wind: 2 studies have been conducted that show the proposed development would not have an adverse impact on wind effects in the local area and would not cause an issue with regard to the functioning of the ventilation louvres in No. 1 Deansgate
+Wind: 2 studies have shown the proposal would not have an adverse impact on wind effects in the local area and would not cause an issue with regard to the functioning of the ventilation louvres in No. 1 Deansgate

 Sustainability: The proposal has been developed with sustainable design and innovation as a priority, from controlling solar gain through passive measures to incorporating low and zero carbon technologies to reduce day to day emissions.